kisom/cert/README.md

   long help for the expected YAML structure and examples.
   Local flags: `-f, --config-file` (default: bundle.yaml), `-o, --output` (output directory; default: pkg).

+- cert csrpub <file.csr> [more ...]
+  Extract the public key from one or more CSRs and write each to a PEM file named `<file>.pub`.
+Use `--stdout` to write the PEM to stdout instead of a file.
+  Local flags: `--stdout`.

 - cert stealchain <host:port> [more ...]
   Retrieve and save the presented certificate chain from one or more TLS endpoints to `<host>.pem` files.
 Honors `--ca`; uses system pool if not